How to Get Your Bike to Bali

 No matter how you pack your bike I think it's always wise to write your name and email address on the outside of the box so you can be reached fast in case of a problem.
 We also recommend that you place a note inside your box with your name and contact info.

 1. If you're a bike geek (like me) and you already own a case made specifically for transporting your bike, you can skip this section -- you already know how to pack your bike.
 We are happy to store your bike case for you for free in Bali until the trip home.
+Pro tip -- when you check your special bike case with the airline do NOT let them take an adhesive luggage tag and just stick it on the side of your case (where it can easily fall off).
+Make sure they loop it through one of the handles on your case.

 4. Pack your own bike!
 You can do it!

-• IF you have a carbon-fiber seat post or handlebars (you definitely know if you do...) you also need to put your bike back together in Bali.
+• IF you have a carbon-fiber seat post or handlebars (you definitely know if you do...) you also need this to put your bike back together in Bali.
 We can show you how.

 Getting to and From the Airport with Your Boxed Bike

 In my experience a boxed bike will fit in the back seat of most cars.
 If you are taking a taxi, Uber, or Lyft to the airport be sure to specifically request a minivan or large SUV.
 Yeah, all your gear might fit in a regular car, but who needs the hassle?
-If you are taking your own car to the airport be sure to practice loading it up before flight day.
+If you are taking your own car to the airport you need to practice loading it up before flight day.

 When I take my car to the airport I drop off my wife at the terminal with the bike boxes and all our luggage.
 She kindly waits on a bench inside while I go park the car -- this saves the trouble of putting the bike boxes into the parking lot shuttle bus.